 Go ahead and Google the benefits of being a mentor.
 Then be prepared to spend hours reading all the answers.
 There’s really no limit to what you can gain by sharing your skills and experience with someone who wants to get better at something you know how to do.
-In the context of SMART, becoming a mentor means providing guidance, motivation, and support that will not only directly benefit your mentee, it will ripple across a pool of people who are looking for help from that person.
+In the context of SMART, becoming a facilitator mentor means providing guidance, motivation, and support that will not only directly benefit your mentee, but it will also ripple across a pool of people who are looking for help from that person.
 A true multiplier effect.

 Other benefits include the personal satisfaction of helping someone else and seeing them progress in what they are doing, improved leadership and communication skills, confidence in what you do, and appreciation for the value you have to offer.

 So go ahead and explore mentoring.
 We think you’ll find it’s all it’s said to be, and more.